Puzzle 31: GPU Occupancy Optimization

 This occupancy detective case demonstrates how resource usage affects GPU performance and reveals the complex relationship between theoretical occupancy and actual performance.

-The specific calculations below are for NVIDIA A10G (Ampere 8.6) - the GPU used for testing.
+The worked calculations below are for NVIDIA A10G (Ampere 8.6).
+The measurements are from a B200 (Blackwell 10.0), driver 595.71.05, MAX 26.5.0 / Mojo 1.0.0, release build.
 Your results will vary based on your GPU architecture, but the methodology and insights apply universally.
 Use pixi run gpu-specs to get your specific hardware values.

 Profiling evidence from resource analysis

-Actual Profiling Results (NVIDIA A10G - your results will vary by GPU):
+Actual Profiling Results (NVIDIA B200, release build - your results will vary by GPU):

 Performance Evidence from Benchmarking:

-• All achieve similar occupancy (~64-66%) despite huge resource differences
+• All land in a similar occupancy band (75-84%) despite those resource differences

 • Memory bandwidth becomes the limiting factor for all kernels